hansl/schematics/README.md

 // argument to pass in a different sink, or a context.
 The two calls above
 // simply set the defaults for those.
 Library.global.install('Multiple');

-// We're going to go a little advanced here... sink.
 ```